divnjl2/clod/README.md

 A: This is designed for the CLI version.
 VS Code extension has its own instance management.

 **Q: Can agents share memory?**
-A: Currently each agent has isolated memory.
-Shared memory is on the roadmap.
+A: Yes!
+Each agent has isolated session memory, but you can promote important insights to shared project-wide memory.
+Use `cam memory-promote <node_id>` to share knowledge between agents.

 **Q: Why Windows-first?**
 A: The embedded console feature uses Windows APIs.
 Cross-platform is planned.